testus-x/ksh/docs/PR-HowTo.md

     * should contain a reference to the issue ID, e.g. see #123
     * to auto-close prefix with 'fix #123' or append '(fixes #123)'
   * Commit message: body
-    * the commit message body gets separated from the commit message title by a single empty line.
+    * the commit message body gets separated from the commit message title by a single blank line.
     * if the message title contains no reference to the issue ID, add the following tag to the body of all commits: `  See: #123` - replace 123 with the issue ID.
 You may add more using a single whitespace as separator.
     * max. line length: 80 chars
-    * if more than one authors should be should named, add the following line for each of them to the end of the message body: `Co-authored-by: Given Name <email>` - the email should be the one, which cwthe author used to registred with github.
+    * if more than one author should be named, add the following line for each of them to the end of the message body: `Co-authored-by: Given Name <email>` - the email should be the one, which the author used to registred with github.
+    * important know how refs should be part of the commit message unless they are already inlined in the code.
+If github issue pages are not available, one should still be able to get the know how to understand the patch.

 TBD: reword + include issue NR, rebase
 ```